Reilly-ConceptsCognitionLab/SemanticDistance/README.md

 ## <span style="color: brown;">1.1 Clean Monologue Transcript (clean_monologue)</span>

-A monologue transcript consists of any ordered text sample NOT delineated by a talker/speaker (e.g., stories, narratives).
 Clean a monologue transcript by calling the ‘clean_monologue’ function.
 Specific arguments include: <br/>

 df = raw dataframe with at least one column of text
 wordcol = quoted variable reflecting the column name where your target